How do I start the admissions process?

 Does Recovering Hope offer continuing care after treatment?

 Yes.
-Patient’s will meet with their case manager to address living situations, employment, continued treatment options, outside providers and resources for maintain relationships with their children prior to discharging Recovering Hope.
+Client’s will meet with their case manager to address living situations, employment, continued treatment options, outside providers and resources for maintain relationships with their children prior to discharging Recovering Hope.